 What challenges do small businesses face with site performance?

 Small businesses often struggle with site performance, with about 70% facing difficulties.
-These challenges can lead to slow loading times, downtime, and overall negative user experience, impacting traffic and conversions.
+These challenges can result in slow loading times, downtime, and a negative overall user experience, ultimately impacting traffic and conversions.

 How do Cloudways and Flywheel compare?